 TL;DR: The Mac Mini M4 with 16GB RAM runs models up to ~13B parameters at Q4 quantization without breaking a sweat.
-Qwen3 8B is the best daily driver at 28–35 tok/s.
+Qwen3.5 9B is the best daily driver — near-frontier quality in ~7GB, with native multimodal input.
+Qwen3.5 4B is the speed pick.
 Unlike the fanless MacBook Air, the Mini's active cooling keeps performance consistent indefinitely — making it the better machine for sustained workloads and always-on use.

 The Mac Mini M4 base model starts at $599 and contains the same M4 chip as the MacBook Air M4: 10-core CPU, 10-core GPU, 120 GB/s LPDDR5X unified memory (Apple).
 On paper, the two machines are identical for inference.